ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 Again, functions are a subtype of `objects` -- `typeof` returns `"function"`, which implies that a `function` is a main type -- and can thus have properties, but you typically will only use function object properties (like `foo.bar`) in limited cases.

-**Note:** For more information on JS values and their types, see the first two chapters of the *Types & Grammar* title of this series.
+**Remarque :** For more information on JS values and their types, see the first two chapters of the *Types & Grammar* title of this series.

 ### Built-In Type Methods